-The Proposed Guidance sets forth a detailed series of cybersecurity recommendations for NFA member firms.
-The Proposed Guidance, if approved, effectively would require firms to undertake substantial cybersecurity program reviews, including risk assessments, reviewing compliance policies and procedures and incident-response protocols, and reviewing technical systems and safeguards and vendor relationships to ensure NFA member firms’ practices are consistent with the Proposed Guidance.
-Firms should carefully review and consider the recommendations included in the Proposed Guidance, as it is likely that they will be approved (subject to changes requested by the CFTC) and will be the basis for future NFA regulatory initiatives, including on-site examinations of member firms and, potentially, disciplinary matters.
+The Cybersecurity Guidance sets forth a detailed series of recommendations for NFA member firms.
+The Cybersecurity Guidance effectively will require firms to undertake substantial cybersecurity program reviews, including conducting risk assessments, reviewing compliance policies and procedures and incident-response protocols, and reviewing technical systems and safeguards and vendor relationships to seek to ensure NFA member firms’ practices are consistent with the Cybersecurity Guidance.
+Firms should carefully review and consider the recommendations included in the Cybersecurity Guidance, as it is likely that they will be the basis for future NFA regulatory initiatives, including on-site examinations of member firms and, potentially, disciplinary matters.
+This is particularly true given regulators’ increased interest in bringing “message cases” in the enforcement context involving, among other areas, cybersecurity, including the recent SEC enforcement action against a registered investment adviser for alleged violations of the “Safeguards Rule” under Regulation S-P.

-The NFA is seeking to issue the Proposed Guidance under NFA Compliance Rules 2-9, 2-36, and 2‑49, which generally impose obligations on NFA member firms to diligently supervise their businesses, employees, and agents in all aspects of their commodity interest activities.
+The NFA is issuing the Cybersecurity Guidance under NFA Compliance Rules 2-9, 2-36, and 2‑49, which generally impose obligations on NFA member firms to diligently supervise their businesses, employees, and agents in all aspects of their commodity interest activities.

-Cybersecurity rules and interpretations traditionally have focused on the protection of personally identifiable information (“PII”) provided by customers.
-The Proposed Guidance, however, applies not only to the protection of PII, but also to operational security matters more generally.
-Furthermore, while the Proposed Guidance is similar in substance to guidance provided by other regulators (see, e.g., the SEC staff’s IM Guidance Update on cybersecurity), it includes numerous, more detailed recommendations regarding cybersecurity compliance expectations.
+The NFA’s cybersecurity rules and interpretations traditionally have focused on the protection of personally identifiable information (“PII”) of customers.
+The Cybersecurity Guidance, however, applies not only to the protection of PII, but also to operational security matters more generally.
+Furthermore, while the Cybersecurity Guidance is similar in substance to guidance provided by other regulators (see, e.g., the SEC staff’s IM Guidance Update on cybersecurity), it includes numerous, more detailed recommendations regarding cybersecurity compliance expectations.

-The major elements of the Proposed Guidance are as follows:
+The major elements of the Cybersecurity Guidance are as follows:

 Written Information Systems Security Program

-The Proposed Guidance states that each NFA member firm should establish and implement a written governance framework that supports informed decision-making and escalation within the firm to identify and manage information security risks.
-In particular, the Proposed Guidance states that:
+The Cybersecurity Guidance states that each NFA member firm should establish and implement a written governance framework that supports informed decision-making and escalation within the firm to seek to identify and manage information security risks.
+In particular, the Cybersecurity Guidance states that:

 Each member must adopt and enforce a written information systems security program (“ISSP”) reasonably designed to provide safeguards appropriate to the member’s size, complexity, customers and counterparties, sensitivity of the data accessible within its systems, and its electronic interconnectivity with other entities, to protect against security threats or hazards to their technology systems.